2024 has shown significant breaches that have shaken our trust in the current state of quality assurance.

 Three: Wrapping up 2024, Verizon’s Data Breach Report found that 68% of all breaches involved a human factor.
 So what does it mean to software testing?
 Again, the human factor.

 And the thing is not to blame irresponsible testers.
 The thing is that traditional manual testing is off the mark nowadays due to time constraints, limited resources, and the complexity of modern applications.
-Also, manual testing is prone to human error (and lacks scalability, by the way).
+Also, manual testing is prone to human error in software testing — and that’s a major reason why automation has become non-negotiable.

-But there is an app for that, and many QA managers are turning to autonomous QA that automates 99.999% of the testing process and enhances efficiency, accuracy and ensures scalability.
+But there is an app for that, and many QA managers are turning to AI in QA that automates 99.999% of the testing process and enhances efficiency, accuracy and ensures scalability.

 Below is a comprehensive dive-in about AI testing as one of the software testing trends in 2025 and the reasons why wise QA managers are prioritizing autonomous testing solutions in the following year and beyond.